Applications for pupillage in 2019 have now closed. Successful applicants will hear from us in due course.

-Chambers prides itself on its multi-disciplinary character, ensuring the best representation for our clients who benefit from expertise within and across practice areas.
+Chambers prides itself on its multi-disciplinary character, ensuring the best representation for our clients by benefiting from expertise within and across practice areas.
+Our areas of practice include crime, immigration, housing and community care, employment, family law, public and administrative law, international law, extradition, regulatory law, mental health, prison law and inquests.

 Please note that chambers does not accept applications for sponsored pupillage.